 The Brown University Oncology Research Group (BrUOG) was created in 1994 to coordinate clinical cancer research for Brown’s affiliated hospitals and Alpert Medical School faculty.
 BrUOG’s main mission is to improve cancer care through the implementation of innovative, multidisciplinary cancer clinical trials.
 BrUOG provides the infrastructure for the efficient development and implementation of these trials, which are created by Brown University faculty.

 The trials sponsored by BrUOG investigate novel, cutting-edge applications of chemotherapy, biologic agents and other cancer treatments.
 Our trials are unique because they are investigator-initiated—conceptualized by practicing physicians, not by pharmaceutical companies.
 As such, these trials represent an incredibly important sector of cancer research.
-Because medical, radiation and surgical oncologists are deeply familiar with both the latest research and stark realities of cancer, they are an unrivaled source of ideas for novel approaches to treatments
+Because medical, radiation and surgical oncologists are deeply familiar with both the latest research and stark realities of cancer, they are an unrivaled source of ideas for novel approaches to treatments.

 I also ride my bike to work every day, rain or shine (maybe not in ice).
 Bringing Tour de Rhody to fruition for its first year in 2019 combined two of my passions; oncology research and bike riding.
 Nearly 100 riders joined to ride bikes, get a little lost and raise over $18,000 for cancer research.
 Aside from some small hiccups, I felt the event a great success.